Hi-Folks/statistics/README.md

 - medianHigh(): high median of data;
 - mode(): single mode (most common value) of discrete or nominal data;
 - multimode(): list of modes (most common values) of discrete or nominal data;
+- quantiles(): cut points dividing the range of a probability distribution into continuous intervals with equal probabilities;
-- higherPercentile(): 3rd quartile, is the value at which 75 percent of the data is below it;
+- thirdQuartile(): 3rd quartile, is the value at which 75 percent of the data is below it;
-- lowerPercentile(): first quartile, is the value at which 25 percent of the data is below it;
+- firstQuartile(): first quartile, is the value at which 25 percent of the data is below it;
 - pstdev(): Population standard deviation
 - stdev(): Sample standard deviation
 - pvariance(): variance for a population